 This theory is even more plausible considering that the fulcrum of the moon’s rotational orbit is some distance below the outer surface of the Earth.
 Moreover, this hypothesis can also answer for those occasional heat pulses on Earth.
 So, perhaps, this long astrophysical debate about Earth’s magnetic field has at last reached its conclusion.

 ABOUT THE AUTHOR

-Alfonzo Nelson is an academic writer working with the team of Instant Essay Writing.
-He has varied areas of interests that include Astrophysics, Botany, Literature, and History, on which he has published various posts.
+Alfonzo Nelson is an academic writer who has varied areas of interests that include Astrophysics, Botany, Literature, and History, on which he has published various posts.

 Copyright © 2017 Learning Mind.
 All rights reserved.
 For permission to reprint,